Bylaws of The Georgia Society of CPAs

 The Nominating Committee shall be composed of nine Fellow members as follows:

-1. The immediate past chairman who shall serve as chairman.
+- The immediate past chair who shall serve as chair.

-2. Six members elected by Leadership Council from a group comprised of Fellow members nominated by any committee, section, chapter, or Fellow member in writing to the secretary no later than 10 days prior to the fall meeting of Leadership Council.
+- Six members elected by Leadership Council from a group comprised of Fellow members nominated by any Fellow member in writing to the secretary no later than 10 days prior to the fall meeting of Leadership Council.

-3. The chairman and chairman-elect of the Society.
+- The chair and chair-elect of the Society.

-A member elected to the Nominating Committee in accordance with provision 2 above shall serve a term of two years.
+A member elected to the Nominating Committee in accordance with provision b above shall serve a term of two years.
 The terms shall rotate so that three members will be elected each year.
-A member may not serve consecutive terms and may only serve three terms in total, excluding any service under provisions 1 and 3 above.
+A member may not serve consecutive terms and may only serve three terms in total, excluding any service under provisions a and c above.

-No chapter shall have more than two members of the Nominating Committee.
+No chapter, company, or firm shall have more than two members of the Nominating Committee at the time the member is elected.

 Should a member be unable to complete the two-year term, a member shall be elected to serve the remaining period of that term at the first Leadership Council meeting following the occurrence.
 If the remaining period is more than twelve months, such service will be considered one term.